KarthikArumugam3/Natural-Language-Processing---Feature-Extraction/README.md

 2. In the second notebook - "Feature Extraction from Text - Scikit-learn" I have demonstarted how using Scikit-learn we can perform Count Vectorization and also the TF-IDF Term Frequency - Inverse Document Frequency to get the term frequency values for each of the words in the documents.

-The Scikit-learn API's I have used are
+The Scikit-learn API's that I have used are:-
 1. CountVectorizer
 2. TfidfTransformer
 3. TfidfVectorizer